 When items ship from one country to another, they have to go through customs before they can be released for final delivery.

 If you’ve traveled internationally, you went through customs when you landed.
 You probably filled out a form beforehand with questions ranging from basic to somewhat odd, like if you’re transporting soil or animal parts.
-Then you answered a few of the customs officers’ questions once you got off the plane and before you know it you’re on your way.
+Then you answered a few of the customs officers’ questions once you got off the plane.
+And before you know it, you’re on your way.

 Customs for packages works similarly.
 You still must have a customs form.
 The main difference is you’re not with the package to answer any questions the customs officer has.
 And that’s where the problem lies for many novice cross-border shippers.

-Quickly clearing customs requires providing all the right information about your package before you ship it.
+Quick clearance requires providing all the right information about your package before you ship it.

 Why is customs such a hassle for eCommerce shippers?